garylirocks/quickrefs/azure-cloud-adoption-framework.markdown

 - Enable Defender for Cloud for different resource types as per requirements
 - Configure Azure Activity logs and diagnostic settings to be sent to the central LAW
 - Deploy the required Azure Monitor agents for VM, VMSS, Arc connected servers, etc, sending logs to central LAW

+### Monitoring basline

+- Each subscription should have at least one action group, which should include an email notification channel
+- You can use Azure Policy to create alert rules/alert processing rules/action groups at scale when the resources are deployed, see: https://azure.github.io/azure-monitor-baseline-alerts/welcome/

 ### Tools and resources